 (optional): Applies the specified function and returns the result.
-Mod must be specified, however [] is assumed for unspecified Fun and Args.
+Mod must be specified, however start and [] are assumed for unspecified Fun and Args, respectively.
 Args should be in the same format as for erlang:apply/3.
 Note that this flag takes exactly one argument, so quoting may be necessary in order to group Mod, Fun and Args, in a manner dependent on the behavior of your command shell.